Chess960: Naming

+The variant has held a number of different names.
+It was originally known as "Fischerandom Chess", the name given by Fischer, or "Fischerandom".
+In the FIDE Laws of Chess, it is called "Chess960".

+The name "Chess960" was proposed by Hans-Walter Schmitt, chairman of the Frankfurt Chess Tigers e.V.
+He started a brainstorming process for creating a new name, which had to meet the requirements of leading grandmasters; specifically, that it (a) should not contain part of the name of any grandmaster; (b) should not include negatively biased or "spongy" elements (such as "random" or "freestyle"); and (c) should be universally understood.

+The name "Chess960" (pronounced "Chess nine-sixty") reflects the 960 possible starting positions in the game.

+In conversations with Helgi Ólafsson, Bobby Fischer discussed the initiative that renamed the variant "Chess960" and remarked, "They believe my image is so bad that they have given it another name."
+Fischer later expressed that he liked the name "Chess960" and sometimes used the name.

+Chess960 tournaments hosted by the Saint Louis Chess Club since 2019 are branded as "Chess 9LX", a name trademarked by the Saint Louis Chess Club, where the name is a combination of the Arabic numeral 9 and the Roman numerals LX (60).

+The name "Freestyle chess", which is also a trademarked name, has been used by the Freestyle Chess G.O.A.T.
+Challenge and the Freestyle Chess Grand Slam Tour promoted by Magnus Carlsen and Jan Henric Buettner.

 Theory

-The study of openings in Fischer random chess is in its infancy, but fundamental opening principles still apply, including: protect the king, control the central squares (directly or indirectly), and develop rapidly, starting with the less valuable pieces.
+The study of openings in Chess960 is in its infancy, but fundamental opening principles still apply, including: protect the king, control the central squares (directly or indirectly), and develop rapidly, starting with the less valuable pieces.

 Unprotected pawns may also need to be dealt with quickly.
 Many starting positions have unprotected pawns, and some starting positions have up to two that can be attacked on the first move.
-For example, in some Fischer random chess starting positions (see diagram), White can attack an unprotected black pawn on the first move, whereas in classical chess it takes two moves for White to attack, and there are no unprotected pawns.
+For example, in some Chess960 starting positions (see diagram), White can attack an unprotected black pawn on the first move, whereas in classical chess it takes two moves for White to attack, and there are no unprotected pawns.

 White's advantage

 It has been argued that two games should be played from each starting position, with players alternating colors, since the advantage offered to White in some initial positions may be greater than in classical chess.